craigyjp/Psylotron---Mellotron-clone/README.md

 Optional for keyboard version.

-3 push buttons with LED surrounds
+3 push buttons with LED surrounds.

 Suitable 4 octave MIDI DIN keyboard and chassis and associated 3D printed parts for intergration